LIJUCHACKO/llama-server-chat-client/README.md

 - `search_files_with_name`  : Search for files/dirs by glob pattern
 - `search_file_contents`    : Grep files for regex pattern
 - `get_workdir`             : Show working directory

+## Additional Instructions
+Additional instructions to enhance system prompt can be mentioned in '.instructions' file in the working directory.
+Restart the program to take effect.

 ## Building
 Requires Go 1.18+.